Krushna-Nanda/University_exam/CE/01_unit .md

    - **Spoken Communication**: Direct interaction through spoken words.
      - Example: A conversation between two people, a phone call, or a speech by a politician.

+    Nonverbal communication is the process of sending and receiving messages without using words, Non-verbal communication is when we communicate without using words , It involves gestures, facial expressions, body movements, or even the way we use our voice to send messages.
 **Verbal Communication (Using Words):**

 1. **Face-to-face Conversations**: Talking directly with someone in person.